Our rating(3.2/5)

 These can be mixed and matched, and each terminal may have add-ons like mobile connectivity with a SIM card (usually costs extra), software upgrades and integrations with POS systems.

-Past transactions can be accessed and printed on each terminal, but additional sales reports are available in the free web-based merchant portal called AIBMS Insight.
-This shows transaction data, settlement status, your charges and statements.
+Past transactions can be accessed and printed on each terminal, but additional sales reports are available in the free web-based merchant portal AIBMS Insight.
+This shows transaction data, settlement status, charges and statements.

 Fees and pricing